stanleycharles/AWS/AWS Workspaces Project.md

 (image)

 Now install the program on your desktop or laptop.

+(image)

+Then, we will be placed in a login prompt.
+Enter the username and the password that we created before.

+(image)

+After a few moments, we will be logged into your workspace.
+This is a Windows desktop that we selected ealier.

+(image)

+**To finish**, we're going to test the Internet connexion that we configured.
+The ``APP subnets`` are interconnected to the ``WEB subnets`` (see diagrams).
+These WEB subnets have NAT Gateways interconnected with a Internet Gateway who have access to the web.
+Open a browser and see if the internet connexion works.

+(image)

   ---